 Introduction Kazunari Sakai and Noemi Lanna Part 1 Migration Governance in Historical Perspective 1.
 Moving towards the North: Internal migration in Modern Japan Rosa Caroli 2.
 The origins of "good governance" in Europe: The case of Serbian refugees in France during World War One Stanislav Sretenović Part 2 Migration Governance at Local, National and Regional Levels 3.
 Issues on Refugee Acceptance in Japanese Society Sung Wook Hong 4.
 Poverty of Migrants in Japan Naoto Higuchi, Sachi Takaya and Nanako Inaba 5.
 Nationalism in Exile: Burmese and Tibetan Refugees in India Anne-Sophie Bentz 6.
 Do Sanctuary Cities Protect Unauthorised Immigrants?
 Intergovernmental Disputes between the Trump Administration and Sanctuary Cities over Immigration Policies Masaharu Yasuoka 7.
 Between the hammer of non-interference and the anvil of third-party influence: ASEAN, APT and EAS vis-à-vis the Rohingya migration crisis Noemi Lanna 8.
 Euro-Mediterranean Experiences on Management of Migration Governance Giuseppe Cataldi Part 3 Toward Global Migration Governance 9.
 Migration and the Nation-State: The Contradictions of Globalization Kazuhiro Ota 10.
 Governance Related to Human Migration Kazunari Sakai

-Noemi Lanna is associate professor at the University of Naples "L’Orientale" where she teaches "Modern and Contemporary History of Japan" and "Japan in the international system” and acts as a member of the Academic Senate.
-She holds a Master of Arts in Social Sciences (Hitotsubashi University) and a Ph.D. in Asian studies (University of Naples “L’Orientale”).
-She served as a postgraduate Monbukagakushō fellow at Hitotsubashi University (1998-2000), a "visiting Ph.D. candidate" at the Center for International Studies of the Massachusetts Institute of Technology (2003-4), visiting professor of the KUPES Programme, Kobe University (2016), and visiting professor for the Erasmus staff mobility for teaching programme at Ruhr Universität Bochum (2019).
-Her research interests focus on international history of Asia and on modern and contemporary history of Japan, with particular reference to postwar intellectual history.
+Noemi Lanna is Associate Professor at the University of Naples "L’Orientale" where she teaches "Modern and Contemporary History of Japan" and "Japan in the international system".
+She holds a Master of Arts in Social Sciences (Hitotsubashi University) and a PhD in Asian studies (University of Naples "L’Orientale”).
+She served as a postgraduate Monbukagakushō fellow at Hitotsubashi University (1998-2000), a "visiting PhD candidate" at the Center for International Studies of the Massachusetts Institute of Technology (2003-2004), visiting professor of the KUPES Programme, Kobe University (2016), and visiting professor for the Erasmus staff mobility for teaching programme at Ruhr Universität Bochum (2019).
+Her research interests focus on international history of East Asia and on modern and contemporary history of Japan, with particular reference to postwar intellectual history.